 A financial asset is derecognized when the Corporation loses control over the contractual rights that comprise the asset.
-This occurs when the rights are realized, expire, or are surrendered.
-The Corporation derecognizes a financial liability when its contractual obligations are discharged or cancelled or expired.
+This occurs when the rights are realized, expire, or surrendered or when the Corporation modifies the terms of loans provided to customers due to commercial renegotiations, or for distressed loans, intending to maximize recovery.
+The Corporation derecognizes financial liability when its contractual obligations are discharged, canceled, or expired.